RustRobotics/hebo/README.md

 # About
 Hebo is a cross-platform MQTT Broker.
-It also includes client of MQTT protocol, namely `ruo`.
+It also includes a MQTT client, named `ruo`.